mozilla/fxa-oauth-server/docs/api.md

 ### GET /v1/user/tokens

 Gets a list of active tokens for a user.
-The `token_id` field of each token record is an opaque identifier that can be used to revoke the token.
+The `id` field of each token record is an opaque identifier that can be used to revoke the token.

 **Required scope:** `oauth:tokens`